Bishop Sanborn’s attempt to link Cardinal Newman with Baron von Hügel

 Should Newman have shunned von Hügel?

-First, we should ask whether Newman can be negatively judged for not doing something that men like Cardinal Mercier, Hedley, Ratti, Pacelli, Manning, Ward and Vaughan also did not do – at least, without this negative judgment rebounding on to them.
-We are left wondering, again, why Newman is criticised for that which is passed over or praised in others.
+Before considering whether Newman should have shunned von Hügel, we should ask whether he can be negatively judged for not doing something that men like Bishop Hedley, Cardinal Ratti, Cardinal Pacelli, Cardinal Manning, Bishop Vaughan and W.G.
+Ward also did not do – at least, without this negative judgment rebounding on to them.

 As Our Lord said:

-‘For the Son of man is come to save that which was lost.
+“For the Son of man is come to save that which was lost.
 What think you?
 If a man have an hundred sheep, and one of them should go astray: doth he not leave the ninety-nine in the mountains, and goeth to seek that which is gone astray?
 And if it so be that he find it: Amen I say to you, he rejoiceth more for that, than for the ninety-nine that went not astray.
-Even so it is not the will of your Father, who is in heaven, that one of these little ones should perish.’
+Even so it is not the will of your Father, who is in heaven, that one of these little ones should perish.”
 (Matt.
 18.11-14.)

-While one may eventually need to treat one who ‘will not hear the Church’ as ‘the heathen and the publican’, the facts of this case make it seem a very unworthy basis of condemning Newman.
+While one may eventually need to treat one who “will not hear the Church” as “the heathen and the publican,” the facts of this case make it seem a very unworthy basis of condemning Newman.

 Conclusion to all pieces

 To summarise, there is little evidence in Newman’s correspondence for suggesting that Newman was ‘very friendly’ with von Hügel.
-There is still less in de la Bedoyere’s biography, which is where we would expect to find such evidence, if it existed.
+There is still less in de la Bedoyere’s biography, which is precisely where we would expect to find such evidence, if it existed.

-But this matter of von Hügel is, as I mentioned, a mere addendum to the more substantial accusations, against which I have already presented a defence here and here.
+But this matter of von Hügel is, as I mentioned, a mere addendum to the more substantial accusations, against which I have already presented a defence here, here and here.

 Books